-- (a) The Parties to this Agreement shall continue to cooperate in providing, in accordance with the principles set forth in the Preamble to this Agreement, for the design, development, construction, establishment, operation, and maintenance of the INTELSAT space segment and such other space segments as may be provided by INTELSAT pursuant to this Agreement and the Operating Agreement.
+- (a) The Parties shall cooperate in providing, in accordance with the principles set forth in the Preamble to this Agreement, for the design, development, construction, establishment, operation, and maintenance of the INTELSAT space segment and such other space segments as may be provided by INTELSAT pursuant to this Agreement and the Operating Agreement.
 2/ - (b) The Parties agree that all of the rights and obligations of the signatories to the Special Agreement created under the Interim Agreement and the Special Agreement and outstanding on the date of entry into force of this Agreement and the Operating Agreement shall be assumed by the Signatories to the Operating Agreement under the terms and conditions set forth in the Operating Agreement.
-As of the date the Operating Agreement enters into force, the Signatories shall own the INTELSAT space segment in undivided shares in proportion to their respective investment shares in the INTELSAT space segment subject to Article 4 of the Operating Agreement.
+Effective as of the date the Operating Agreement enters into force, the Signatories in accordance with the provision of the Operating Agreement, shall own the INTELSAT space segment in undivided shares in proportion to their respective investment shares in the INTELSAT space segment.
 3/